 The Airborne Cemetery is located north of Oosterbeek and has become a monument for the almost 1800 paratroopers who fought and died in this dreadful battle.

 The cemetery location is now a quiet and peaceful part of Oosterbeek.
-However, the inhabitants of Oosterbeek told me that the northern part of Oosterbeek was the part with the fiercest fighting during the battle.
-This is where the German pressure was apparently most intense and where the paratroopers were still able to resist them.
+However, the inhabitants of Oosterbeek told me that the northern part of Oosterbeek had the fiercest fighting during the battle.
+This is where the German pressure was most intense, and the paratroopers could still resist them.

 What Are Good Books About The Battle Of Arnhem?